sonlh07/final-vtc-quick-draw/README.md

 ## Model
-I used the Keras Sequential API, where you have just to add one layer at a time, starting from the input.

-The first is the convolutional (Conv2D) layer.
-It is like a set of learnable filters.
-I choosed to set 32 filters for the two firsts conv2D layers and 64 filters for the two last ones.
-Each filter transforms a part of the image (defined by the kernel size) using the kernel filter.
-The kernel filter matrix is applied on the whole image.
-Filters can be seen as a transformation of the image.

-The CNN can isolate features that are useful everywhere from these transformed images (feature maps).

-The second important layer in CNN is the pooling (MaxPool2D) layer.
-This layer simply acts as a downsampling filter.
-It looks at the 2 neighboring pixels and picks the maximal value.
-These are used to reduce computational cost, and to some extent also reduce overfitting.
-We have to choose the pooling size (i.e the area size pooled each time) more the pooling dimension is high, more the downsampling is important.

-Combining convolutional and pooling layers, CNN are able to combine local features and learn more global features of the image.
+Keras Sequential API.
+Structures:

+1. Convolutional (Conv2D) layer.
+- It is like a set of learnable filters:
+- 32 filters for the two firsts conv2D layers
+- 64 filters for the two last ones.

+2. Pooling (MaxPool2D) layer:
+- acts as a downsampling filter.
+- picks the maximal value 2 neighboring pixels.
+- reduce computational cost
+- reduce overfitting.
+- more the pooling dimension is high, more the downsampling is important.

+3. Dropout:
-Dropout is a regularization method, where a proportion of nodes in the layer are randomly ignored (setting their wieghts to zero) for each training sample.
-This drops randomly a propotion of the network and forces the network to learn features in a distributed way.
-This technique also improves generalization and reduces the overfitting.
+- randomly ignored for each training sample.
+- drops randomly a propotion of the network
+- forces the network to learn features in a distributed way.

+4. Relu:
+- the rectifier
-'relu' is the rectifier (activation function max(0,x).
-The rectifier activation function is used to add non linearity to the network.
+- used to add non linearity to the network.

+5. Flatten layer:
-The Flatten layer is use to convert the final feature maps into a one single 1D vector.
-This flattening step is needed so that you can make use of fully connected layers after some convolutional/maxpool layers.
-It combines all the found local features of the previous convolutional layers.
+- convert the final feature maps into a one single 1D vector.

-In the end i used the features in two fully-connected (Dense) layers which is just artificial an neural networks (ANN) classifier.
-In the last layer(Dense(10,activation="softmax")) the net outputs distribution of probability of each class.
+6. Last two fully-connected (Dense) layers:
+- artificial an neural networks (ANN) classifier.
+- In the last layer outputs distribution of probability of each class.

 ![model](images/models.png)